Sami170500/MLB-INTERNSHIP/TASK21/Readme.md

 # Document Text Extraction Tool

-A computer vision and OCR pipeline for extracting text from document images, with preprocessing designed to handle real-world image quality issues such as tilt, blur, noise, and poor lighting.
+A computer vision and OCR pipeline for extracting text from document images and evaluating the effect of image preprocessing on OCR performance.

-The project combines **OpenCV** with **Tesseract OCR** to extract text while also providing the location and confidence of detected text.
+The project combines **OpenCV** with **Tesseract OCR** to handle document images affected by tilt, blur, noise, and poor lighting.
+It extracts text, detects text regions, provides bounding box coordinates and confidence scores, and saves the results in TXT and JSON formats.

 ## Overview

-Document images captured using cameras or mobile phones may contain issues such as rotation, noise, blur, or poor lighting.
+Document images captured using cameras or mobile phones may contain rotation, noise, blur, and uneven lighting.
 These issues can affect OCR performance.

-This project applies a preprocessing pipeline before OCR and also extracts text directly from the original image.
+This project applies a preprocessing pipeline before OCR and also performs OCR directly on the original image.

 The complete pipeline is:

-**Document Image → Raw OCR + Preprocessing → Preprocessed OCR → Text Detection → Bounding Boxes → Confidence Scores → TXT/JSON Results**
+**Document Image → Raw OCR + Preprocessing → Preprocessed OCR → Text Detection → Bounding Boxes + Confidence → TXT/JSON Results**

-## Dataset
+## Two Evaluation Approaches

-Two types of document images were used for testing:

-- **Dataset images with ground-truth text** were used to demonstrate and evaluate the difference between OCR on raw and preprocessed images.
+Two approaches were used to satisfy the different requirements of the task.

+### 1. Quantitative Evaluation

+A document dataset containing **ground-truth text** was used to quantitatively compare OCR performance.

+The same document is processed in two ways:

+- OCR on the raw image
+- OCR on the preprocessed image

+The results are compared with the ground-truth text using:

+- **WER (Word Error Rate)** – measures word-level OCR errors.
+- **CER (Character Error Rate)** – measures character-level OCR errors.

+This provides an objective measurement of whether the preprocessing pipeline improves OCR accuracy.

+Lower WER and CER values indicate fewer OCR errors.

+### 2. Qualitative Evaluation

-- **Three additional document images without ground truth** were used for the mandatory before/after demonstration of the preprocessing and OCR pipeline.
+Three separate challenging document images were selected for the mandatory before/after demonstration.
+These images were **not part of the ground-truth evaluation**, so numerical WER/CER accuracy was not calculated for them.

+The three images were selected to represent challenging conditions such as:

+- Tilted documents
+- Plain text
+- Poor or uneven lighting

+For each image, the complete process is demonstrated:

+**Raw Image → Preprocessed Image → OCR Output → Bounding Boxes + Confidence**

+The results are evaluated visually by observing the improvement in document quality and OCR output.

 ## Image Processing